-Planning ahead for backcountry travel is an absolutely essential part of the experience – a well-prepared group with well-researched options has the best chance for success.
-Of primary importance when planning a trip with custodial groups is involving more than just the participants themselves.
+Planning ahead for backcountry travel is an absolutely essential part of the experience – a well prepared group with well researched options has the best chance for success.
+Of primary importance when planning a trip with custodial groups, is involving more than just the participants themselves.
 Parents and institutions also need reliable information if they are to make decisions on behalf of their children or students.

 This requires extra effort on the part of everyone involved to explain the trip details, options, and risks in a clear and concise format that an untrained parent, group leader, or teacher will understand.
 These same people bear an equal or greater responsibility to listen to the information, and to ask questions which will ensure they understand the risks the group may face.

 All parents want to make the right decisions on behalf of their children and their own family's tolerance for risk.
-It is a major responsibility of the institutions organizing these trips to assist those parents in making informed decisions.
+It is a major responsibility of the institutions organizing these trips, to assist those parents in making informed decisions.

 The following links lead to important information that must be considered when planning any winter backcountry trip.
 Resources such as guidebooks, maps and ATES ratings should be considered long before the trip.
-Weather and avalanche bulletin information must be tracked regularly in the weeks leading up to the trip - and checked once more just prior to departure.
+Weather and avalanche forecast information must be tracked regularly in the weeks leading up to the trip - and checked once more just prior to departure.
 Whether you follow the links from here, or use your own resources – do not leave out researching any of the following information.

 Parks Canada policies and regulations for custodial groups

 The following policies and regulations apply to custodial groups only, and are in effect from Nov 15 – Apr 30 annually.
 The goal of these policies is to ensure that custodial groups receive the right leadership, in the appropriate terrain, during good avalanche conditions.